paraschandra/Node_JS/Notes/Lec_08_internals_of_node.md

 On the other hand, if all callbacks are executed and there is no more code to process, the event loop exits.

 **Microtask Queue** <br>
+In Node.js, microtasks are a crucial part of the event loop.
+They form a separate queue within the event loop that executes immediately after the current synchronous code finishes and before the next iteration of the event loop.

+First, the nextTick queue is executed followed by the promise queue.

+Use of process.nextTick is discouraged as it can cause the rest of the event loop to starve.
+But it can be used to:
+1. Allow users to handle errors, cleanup any then unneeded resources, or perhaps try the request again before the event loop continues.
+2. Allow a callback to run after the call stack has unwound but before the event loop continues.

+**Timer Queue** <br>
+In Node.js, timer queues are a crucial component of the event loop, responsible for scheduling and executing functions after a specified delay.

+Two Types of callbacks:
+- **setTimeout():** Executes a function once after a specified delay.
+- **setInterval():** Executes a function repeatedly at specified intervals.

+Microtasks have higher priority than timers in the event loop.
+If microtasks are pending, they will be executed before any timers.

+Timer queues in Node.js provide a fundamental mechanism for scheduling asynchronous operations.

+**I/O Queue** <br>
+In Node.js, I/O (Input/Output) operations are handled asynchronously using I/O queues.
+This allows Node.js to efficiently handle a large number of concurrent I/O requests without blocking the main event loop.

+Callbacks in the microtask queues are executed before callbacks in the I/O queue.

+I/O callbacks are executed after microtask queues callbacks and timer queue callbacks.

+**I/O Polling:** I/O events are polled and callback functions are added to the I/O queue only after the I/O is complete.

+**Check Queue** <br>
+In Node.js, the "check queue" is a specific queue within the event loop that holds callbacks registered using the `setImmediate()` function.

+**Close Queue** <br>
+The close queue holds callbacks associated with closing resources like sockets, file handles, and other objects that require cleanup.

+Close callbacks are typically triggered when a resource is explicitly closed (e.g., socket.end(), fs.close()), or when an error occurs during a resource operation.

+The close queue is processed last in the event loop, after the check queue and timer callbacks.